 Take points & mark off to beam with a spirit level.

 At bow & stern run the line around the circles previously established It looks round on paper but sharper in life“.

 Willum produced the sketch shown here to illustrate his point.

 The reasons behind this distinctive Dutch design can be found in the home waters Dutch ships operated in; mostly shoal water inclined to produce short steep seas .

 I was commissioned to produce 2 paintings of De Zeven Provinciën for Henk van der Hoef.
-Mr.van der Hoef, a natural professional sea man, port and canal builder took the artist to the yard in the Netherlands.
+Mr.van der Hoef, a natural and professional sea man and a multi millionaire, his money made the hard way by port and canal building flew this artist to the yard in the Netherlands.